elianiva/elianiva.github.io/src/post/why-i-use-linux/index.md

       Now this is the stuff that makes me really love Linux.
 Linux has a centralized place to download any app that you want.
 You don't need to go to some kind of obscure website and find the correct download link.
 You just need to `apt install` or `pacman -S` any package that you want and it's totally secure.

 ## Conclusion
-I became somewhat 'masochist' Linux user this past 8 months.
-No DE, it's bloat.
-Use VIM, any other Text Editor is bloat (Might make this as a post too).
-Use TUI based app if I can.
-I never thought that I would love Linux as I currently am.

-A first, I'm afraid that I can't install Windows on my new laptop.
+At first, I'm afraid that I can't install Windows on my new laptop.
 Who would've thought that in the end, I use Archlinux which some people say that it's difficult to install.
 I think it's not that hard, follow the wiki and you're set (said someone who had failed to install Archlinux 3 times lmao).

 Alright, this post will end right here.
 I might post why I use VIM/Window Managers next time.
 See ya in the next post everyone, have a good day!